How to Write an Informal French Letter

 Little Mathieu is impatiently waiting for you next Saturday at 10:00 AM at [insert address] to celebrate his first birthday.

-After summarizing the important information, it is time to write a short closing statement and wrap up your French letter.
+After summarizing the important information, it's time to conclude with a brief closing statement.

-For example, you can let your reader know that you have attached some additional documents to your letter or email.
-Here are some example French phrases that you could use in your letter:
+For example, you can let your reader know that you have attached some additional documents to your letter.
+Here are a few sample French phrases that you may find helpful:

 Veuillez consulter la liste des invités jointe à ce courriel.